by Roberta Balagopal, Career Consultant

 Yes, and no. Gaps are only of great concern to employers if you have done absolutely nothing in them.
 If you want to take a few months (or a few years) off between jobs, do it, but do something during that time that you can mention in your resume, such as studying, travelling (with an educational purpose), volunteering, or some other activity which demonstrates that you were growing and learning, and getting better at what you want to do.

 Still not sure?
-You’re welcome to give us a call at 6297-1870 to sign up for career counselling.
+You’re welcome to contact us for more information.